Before heading off to buy a breast pump, consider if you really need one at all.

 If you are on maternity leave or a stay-at-home mom, breastfeeding works well and you have no immediate urge to go out with your friends or hubby and leave your baby at home, you really do not need to buy a breast pump.

 But for many moms it is not possible to be present every time the baby is ready to eat.
-In such case, a breast pump is particularly useful.
+In such a case, a breast pump is particularly useful.
 By keeping milk supply up and providing the benefits of breast milk while you return to work or need a break, a breast pump can make it possible for the baby to get the nutrition and disease-fighting substances despite mom not being there all the time.

 In addition, using a breast pump is an efficient way to prepare for breastfeeding an adopted baby as well as for keeping milk supply up even if your baby was born too early and can’t nurse in the beginning.